NetFabric/NetFabric.Hyperlinq/README.md

 ## Benchmarks

-The solution contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/master/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares `NetFabric.Hyperlinq` to `System.Linq` for many of the supported operations and its combinations.
+The repository contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/master/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares `NetFabric.Hyperlinq` to `System.Linq` for many of the supported operations and its combinations.

+For the latest benchmarks, visit our [wiki](https://github.com/NetFabric/NetFabric.Hyperlinq/wiki).

-Feel free to clone the project and run it on your machine.
-Feedback is welcome!
+Feel free to clone the repository and run the benchmarks on your machine.
+Feedback and contributions are welcome!

 # NetFabric.Hyperlinq.Analyzer